Rindbee/godot-docs-l10n/classes/zh_Hant/class_inputeventkey.rst

 - |void| **set_key_label**\ (\ value\: :ref:`Key<enum_@GlobalScope_Key>`\ )
 - :ref:`Key<enum_@GlobalScope_Key>` **get_key_label**\ (\ )

 Represents the localized label printed on the key in the current keyboard layout, which corresponds to one of the :ref:`Key<enum_@GlobalScope_Key>` constants or any valid Unicode character.
+Key labels are meant for key prompts.

 For keyboard layouts with a single label on the key, it is equivalent to :ref:`keycode<class_InputEventKey_property_keycode>`.